mrcodedev/Telegram-Ubuntu-Monochrome-Icon/README.md

 #Telegram Ubuntu Monochrome Icon (EN)

-Changing the traditional icon in blue to the new monochrome icon in Ubuntu 16.04.
+Changing the traditional icon in blue to the new monochrome icon in Ubuntu 16.04 (It should work in other versions).

 ##How to use?
 You must change these icons in **PNG** format to the folder: